AxelSevenS/Render-Pipeline/Documentation~/shader-stripping.md

 ## Strip XR and VR shader variants

 If you don't use [XR](https://docs.unity3d.com/Manual/XR.html) or [VR](https://docs.unity3d.com/Manual/VROverview.html), you can [disable the XR and VR modules](https://docs.unity3d.com/Documentation/Manual/upm-ui.html).
 This allows URP to strip XR and VR related shader variants from its standard shaders.

+## Remove variants if you use a custom Renderer Feature

+If you create a [custom Renderer Feature](xref:UnityEngine.Rendering.Universal.ScriptableRendererFeature), you can use the [FilterAttribute](https://docs.unity3d.com/2023.1/Documentation/ScriptReference/ShaderKeywordFilter.FilterAttribute.html) API to remove shader variants when you enable or disable settings in the [URP Asset](universalrp-asset.md).

+For example, you can do the following:

+1. Use [[SerializeField]](https://docs.unity3d.com/ScriptReference/SerializeField.html) to add a Boolean variable to the custom Renderer Feature and add it as a checkbox in the URP Asset Inspector.
+2. Use [ShaderKeywordFilter.RemoveIf](https://docs.unity3d.com/2023.1/Documentation/ScriptReference/ShaderKeywordFilter.RemoveIfAttribute.html) to remove shader variants when you enable the checkbox.